lbliii/emdash/content/statement.md

 This results in months going by without meaningful structural improvements, all-the-while you're losing next-level prospects and having to eat the cost of heavy-handed implementations that could have otherwise been self-serviced.

 The price of neglecting a knowledge strategy is far higher than hiring an expert early on. **Knowledge is one of your products**.
 The sooner you realize that, the more competitive your product suite will become.

+# How EMDASH Can Help

+ Our solutions accelerate the maturity of your startup's documentation and release processes by installing best practices we've learned over the years while working with startups in FinTech, DevOps, CloudTech, E-Commerce, EduTech, and LegalTech.

+We take great pride in staying up-to-date on tooling trends for publishing and consuming information.
+Our goal is ensure you'll never have to migrate to another knowledge base---because it works for _all_ audiences and content creators.